ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 ## Assumptions

-In period A, one House resolving against ratification does not stop the other House from acting.
+In period A, one House resolving against ratification does not stop the other House from putting the question on a motion to not ratify.

-In any given period, in any given House, more than one motion against ratification can be tabled.
-Ony allowing one motion per period per House would simplify matters, but MH implies Members could table "reasoned" motions.
+In any given period, in any given House, more than one motion against ratification may be tabled.
+Purely from a mapping and parsing perspective, one motion per period per House would simplify matters.
+MH suggests Members may wish to table "reasoned" motions so this logic allows for multiple motions in parallel,

 ## A question may be put

 In a given period, in a given House, a question is ALLOWED be put if ...

-... the SUM of motions being withdrawn, having lapsed, being not moved and being not called ...
+... the SUM of motions being withdrawn, lapsed, not moved and not called ...

 ... does NOT EQUAL the number of motions tabled.